U.S. economy less sluggish in second quarter; companies investing more

 The revision incorporated data that showed businesses cut investments in buildings and equipment less than the government previously estimated, while they sank more money into research and development.

+Other data released by the Commerce Department showed America's trade deficit for goods shrank in August, boding well for third-quarter growth.

+"It now appears that growth is slowly making its way back on to firmer ground," said Michael Feroli, an economist at JPMorgan in New York.

-That left growth in overall business investment at a 1 percent annual rate, its first gain since the third quarter, and suggests the worst of an energy-sector-led slump in business investment might be over.
+Growth in overall business investment was revised to show a 1 percent annual rate of expansion, the first gain since the third quarter of last year, suggesting the worst of an energy-sector-led slump in business investment might be over.

 The slump, fueled by a sharp drop in oil prices that hit America's energy industry, has worried policymakers at the Federal Reserve because less investment could hurt economic growth over the longer term.